USS Leahy (DLG-16): History

 The operation was completed on 6 December 1966 and the DLG returned to Charleston on 15 December.
 Leahy then prepared for massive modernization at Philadelphia Naval Shipyard, arriving there on 27 January 1967 and decommissioning on 18 February.
 For over a year the ship received new AAW and ASW equipment, allowing her to utilize the most recent developments in the technology of naval warfare.
 The destroyer leader was placed in commission, special, on 4 May 1968 for the extensive period of testing her updated weapons systems.
 Leaving Philadelphia on 18 August, she arrived at her new home port, Norfolk, 3 days later.

 A second shakedown cruise and training on the new weapons systems lasted into 1969.
 In August, Leahy took part in UNITAS X, which included ships from the navies of Brazil, Argentina, Colombia, Chile, Ecuador, Peru, Venezuela, and Uruguay.
 She returned to Norfolk, VA shortly before Christmas.

 In September 1970, while on a routine missile exercise, Leahy was ordered to make an emergency deployment to the eastern Mediterranean as part of a contingency force in response to the Jordanian Crisis.
 She remained there for more than seven months operating with the Forrestal battle group, returning home to Norfolk in May 1971.
 For her efforts, she received the first of her five Meritorious Unit Commendations.
 Leahy deployed once more to the Mediterranean in 1972 and, after an overhaul at Norfolk Naval Shipyard, again in 1974.
 During the 1974 deployment, she operated extensively with the America battle group and made port calls in France, Spain, Italy, Greece, and Turkey.

 In 1975, Leahy deployed to the Mediterranean for a sixth time.
 Prior to entering the Mediterranean, she participated with the destroyer Tattnall (COMCRUDESGRU 12, RADM Langille, and staff embarked) in an historic port call at Leningrad in the USSR.
 Leahy and Tattnall were the first U.S. warships to visit the Soviet Union since World War II.
 During the five-day visit, Leahy hosted over 12,300 visitors.
 Her crew participated in a variety of athletic contests with local teams, and enjoyed visits to a hockey game and the Kirov Ballet.
 She also received a visit from Elizabeth Taylor, who was on location filming The Blue Bird.
 Leahy then made port calls in Helsinki, Finland and Portsmouth, England before making her way into the Mediterranean.
-During the deployment she visited Spain, France, Monaco (for the Fourth of July celebrations and Princess Grace's Red Cross Ball), Italy, Greece, and Turkey.
+During the deployment she visited Spain, France, Monaco (for Fourth of July celebrations and Princess Grace's Red Cross Ball), Italy, Greece, and Turkey.

 USS Leahy was redesignated CG-16 (guided missile cruiser) on 30 June 1975, as part of the United States Navy 1975 ship reclassification.
 Her sister ships were also redesignated as guided missile cruisers.